kamaldeen91/qsp-modeling-with-python/README.md

 I will not be discussing about the result of the survey, but instead to highlight the fact that no Python-driven qsp code was included in the survey, despite in the increasing popularity of Python for simulations.

 This is not to say that these tools are not efficient as I have only used SymBiology, but most importantly, I want to contribute to the available modling tools, to use Python to develop, analyze and simulate qsp models.

-And also, to boost my profile during job application and interviews (hopefully).